Hardware design involves dealing with bits and bit-oriented operations. The

 >>> a = intbv(-3) >>> bin(a, width=5) '11101' >>> b = a[5:] >>> b intbv(29L) >>> bin(b) '11101'

-The bit pattern of the two objects is identical within the bit width, but their values have opposite sign.
+In this example, the bit pattern of the two objects is identical within the bit width, but their values have opposite sign.

 In hardware modeling, there is often a need for the elegant modeling of